josewhitetower/netlify-cicd/README.md

 __This guide sets up the following flow of events:__
 1. Creating a ~~gatsby~~ NextJS project and push it to your github repository.
 2. Hooking up Netflify to build and deploy your application.
-3. Making changes to our app and opening a new pull request.
+3. Modify our app and opening a new pull request.

-4. You push your branch to your GitHub repository and create a pull request.
-5. Netlify automatically creates a preview of the site with a unique URL that can be shared.
+4. Netlify automatically creates a preview of the site with a unique URL that can be shared.
-6. Travis CI automatically builds the site in an isolated container and runs any declared tests.
+5. Travis CI automatically builds the site in an isolated container and runs any declared tests.
-7. When all tests pass, you merge the PR into the repository’s master branch, which automatically triggers a deployment to your production Linode.
+6. When all tests pass, you merge the PR into the repository’s master branch, which automatically triggers a deployment to your production Linode.

 ## Create a NextJS application
 Generate a NextJS project and when prompted name it `netlify-cicd`